stx-advox/land/_pages/advox-learn.md

   - image_path: /assets/images/big-frens.png
     alt: "placeholder image 2"
     title: "Big & Lil Frens🤍"
     excerpt: 'Thank you kindly for your time with AdvoxDAO.
 You may have experienced our onboarding system as a new member and we want to ensure every new member also has a warm welcoming experience into the community.
-Below we will ask a couple questions to kick off our round robin onboarding system.'
+Below we will ask a couple questions to kick off our round robin onboarding system.
+Overview: Building on the success of the current Welcome/Join Request flow, "Big /Little Frens" is a round robin system to welcome new members more personally to the Stacks AdvoxDAO community.

+**lil Fren Period:**
+2 weeks from joining

+**Est. time involved:**
+Hours (Week 1: 2 hours + Week 2: 1 hour + your own creativity)

+**Goal:**

+ - Make new joiner feel even more welcomed with personal touch - Help new joiner to weave more seamlessly into the Stacks Advocates so the whole thing is less intimidating thereby increase the accessibility & participation rate

+**Involves:**

+- Be there for the new joiner for any question (DM or public) about Adv program - Info & encourage new joiner to come to the Stacks Adv community calls - Summarize what Stacks Adv is about and how to involve in this space

+**Wk 1, Day 01:**
+Arrange a 30 minutes call to introduce Advocates program at the beginning of the week (timing up to your availabilities)

+**Items to introduce:**

+1. Brief intro about each other, & Stacks Adv program to-date & in the future

+2. Brief overview of how to use #didathing and #props & how Turtle Wolf Bear works

+3. Various community calls on different topics, encourage new joiner to hop on the calls, can subscribe to Events & Amplify for notification reminders.

+4. Remind them to complete tasks from the #join-request (i.e. BNS, Didathing and Start-here)

+5. Inform and walkthrough Grants & Residency options

+6. Remind all attendees to follow the Stacks Social Media pages

+Any questions or thoughts? + freestyle & your own creativity Mid week: Briefly check-in DM or public to see if new joiner is ok'
     url: "https://blocksurvey.io/survey/t/c203430d-4b40-407c-9c14-ecd3d80cace0/r/o"
     btn_label: "Register"
     btn_class: "btn--primary"